notanewbie/auto-hls-html5player/README.md

 <b>Cons</b><br />
 Streams stutter more than built-in players that support HLS.<br />
 No CORS (cross-origin) support<br />
-Unsecure (HTTP) URLs or secure (HTTPS) m3u8s which include unsecure segments are not supported
+Unsecure (HTTP) URLs or secure (HTTPS) m3u8s which include unsecure segments are not supported<br />
+No support for media from servers with invalid certificates